jwittbold/gdelt/README.md

 From a data engineering perspective, the GDELT dataset poses many challenges and requires employing the most current and sophisticated data engineering practices in order to successfully work with it.

-For these reasons, I have chosen to focus my capstone project on building a GDELT database and exploring some of the possible ways in which in may be used for future analysis.
+For these reasons, I have chosen to focus my capstone project on building a GDELT database and exploring some of the possible ways in which it may be used for future data analysis.